Best neckband headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best wireless neckband headphones you can buy in 2022.

 These wireless neckband earphones feature a horseshoe-shaped collar that sits around your shoulders and houses a battery and Bluetooth transmitter.
-The designs may look a little unconventional, but you'll quickly reap the rewards.
+The designs may look a little unconventional, but they definitely have their strengths.

 Most of the big-name audio brands have leapt on the neckband trend, so there's now a range of options to suit everyone from commuters to fitness fanatics.
-Want to to cut the cord without sacrificing sound quality?
-Here's our pick of the best neckband headphones.
+Want to cut the cord without sacrificing sound quality?
+Here's our pick of the best neckband headphones around right now.

-This neckband headphone model is based on Sennheiser's Award-winning Momentum in-ear headphones, so you're guaranteed sensational sound quality.
+These neckband headphones are based on Sennheiser's Award-winning Momentum in-ears, and deliver the same sensational sound quality.
 As well as impressive dynamics and superb vocal clarity, they offer features galore.

 These Sennheisers are our pick as the best neckband headphones around thanks to the top-of-the-class style, sound and build quality.

 On a tight budget?
-Skullcandy’s cheap neckband headphones are the best pound-for pound performers.
-While the brand is best known as purveyors of bombastic bass, its Smokin’ Buds 2 offer surprisingly rich and accomplished playback.
+These are the best neckband headphones in terms of pound-for pound performance.
+While Skullcandy is best known as a purveyor of bombastic bass, its Smokin’ Buds 2 offer surprisingly rich and accomplished playback.

 Libratone’s splashproof TRACK+ earbuds are aimed at sporty types and remain securely locked into your ears during intensive workouts.
-They're light but powerful: with 8 hours playback you're sorted for a marathon (or two).
+They're light but powerful: with eight hours of playback you're sorted for a marathon (or two if you're quick).

 Libratone’s noise-cancelling technology – dubbed CityMix II – offers four levels of noise cancellation, letting you choose how much of the world to let in.
 It's pretty effective at blocking out everything from chugging lorries to office chatter, and can be tuned via the remote or Libratone’s app.

-While not as crisp or insightful as the Sennheisers, the TRACK+s offer a deft balance of dynamics and clarity – without breaking a sweat.
-If you love running, these will go the distance.
+While not as crisp or insightful as the Sennheisers, the TRACK+ offer a deft balance of dynamics and clarity – without breaking a sweat.
+If you love running, these are some of the best neckband headphones for going the distance.

-If style and craftsmanship float your boat, you’ll be instantly drawn to these sleek earbuds made from “aircraft grade” aluminium.
+If style and craftsmanship float your boat, you’ll be instantly drawn to these sleek neckband headphones made from “aircraft grade” aluminium.
 Their compact, minimal design is highly impressive – as is the clarity and upper-frequency refinement.